-Is it legal to record a phone call in NSW?
+Is it legal to record a live phone call without consent in NSW?
 Can you record someone without their knowledge or permission in NSW?

 The evolution of technology means that it is easier than ever to record and document conversations and occurrences.
-However, it is against the law to secretly record another person or conversation without the permission of all people involved.
+However, it is against the law to secretly record another person taking phone calls or having conversations without the permission of all people involved.

-In New South Wales, it is against the law to record a private conversation without the consent of the other person. s 7 of the Surveillance Devices Act 2007 (NSW) states that a person must not knowingly install, maintain or use a listening device to overhear, record, monitor, or listen to a private conversation.
+In New South Wales, it is deemed illegal to lawfully record private conversations without express or implied consent of the other person. s 7 of the Surveillance Devices Act 2007 (NSW) states that a person must not knowingly install, maintain or use a listening device to overhear, record, monitor, or listen to a private conversation.
+Recording phone calls to then use unlawfully obtained evidence in a serious dispute is illegal, and the NSW police force will take action towards the criminal offences breached.
+Using illegally obtained evidence for any scenario is against the law and is a serious criminal matter.
 You can still commit an offence even if you are not a party to the conversation.

-A private conversation is one which, in the circumstances, may reasonably be intended to be listened to only by those involved in the conversation or other people who have the consent of all participants to listen.
+Recording private conversations, in the circumstances, may reasonably be intended to be listened to only by those involved in the conversation or other parties involved who have the consent of all participants to listen.
 A private conversation is also one where the parties might ought to reasonably expect that it will not be overheard by someone else.

-It is important to note that a listening device does not include a hearing aid or similar device used by a person with impaired hearing.
+It is important to note that a listening device does not include a hearing aid or similar device used by one party with impaired hearing.